 What’s even worse for people with disc bulges is that they will get the pain from their back muscle spasm AS WELL as the disc pain!
 Not a good combination.

-So, Is There a Way to Prevent Back Pain When Coughing?
+So, Is There a Way to Prevent Lower Back Pain When Coughing?

 Although we can’t fully prevent back pain when coughing, there are ways we can hopefully reduce the symptoms associated with coughing while still allowing proper clearance of the throat.